cnerg/cnerg.github.com/community/manual/expectations.md

 finding a balance between your personal lifestyle and work habits and being available to your advisor and colleagues for impromptu meetings and consultations.
-It is therefore necessary to establish some regular work-day hours when you can generally be found in your office.
+It is therefore necessary to establish some regular work-day hours when you can generally be found in your office most days of the week.

 ### Working with Scientists